facebookarchive/flux/docs/Flux-Utils.md

 ## Usage

-There are four main classes exposed in Flux Utils:
+There are three main classes exposed in Flux Utils:

 1. Store
 2. ReduceStore